-If you want to argue that Illuminati symbols are hidden in plain sight across modern media, you need to be precise about which symbols and which Illuminati.
-The historical answer to both is narrower than popular culture suggests — and that narrowness matters for the theory.
+If you want to argue that Illuminati symbols are hidden in plain sight across modern media, you need to be precise about which symbols, which Illuminati, and which of the cumulative 250 years of secondary literature you are working within.
+The historical anchor is narrower and better-documented than popular culture suggests — and that specificity is what makes the modern extension of the framework analytically interesting, rather than merely decorative.

 Where it started

 The Bavarian Illuminati — formally the Illuminatenordens — was founded on May 1, 1776 in Ingolstadt, Bavaria, by Adam Weishaupt, a 28-year-old professor of canon law at the University of Ingolstadt.
-The Order grew from an initial four members to an estimated 2,500 at its 1784 peak, recruiting primarily from the educated professional and aristocratic classes of the Holy Roman Empire.
-Its stated mission was Enlightenment reform — opposition to religious superstition, monarchical abuse of power, and Jesuit educational influence.
+Weishaupt had been educated by Jesuits, and his 1773 appointment to the canon-law chair at Ingolstadt came in the same year that Pope Clement XIV suppressed the Jesuit Order — an institutional opening that independent researchers have long argued gave Weishaupt both the position and the grievances from which to launch the Order.
+He founded it with five initial members.
+He recruited primarily from the educated professional and aristocratic classes of the Holy Roman Empire.
+At its peak in 1784, membership is estimated at approximately 2,500, including the poet Johann Wolfgang von Goethe, the philosopher Johann Gottfried Herder, and the Duke Ernst II of Saxe-Gotha-Altenburg.
+The Order's stated mission was Enlightenment reform: opposition to religious superstition, monarchical abuse of power, and continued Jesuit educational influence.

-In 1784–1790, Charles Theodore, Elector of Bavaria, issued a series of edicts banning secret societies, explicitly naming the Illuminati.
-Raids on Illuminati members' homes produced substantial documentary evidence — correspondence, ritual manuals, membership lists — that was subsequently published.
-This published archive is the primary historical source for both legitimate scholarly research on the Order and for the subsequent two centuries of conspiracy interpretation.
-The Order itself effectively ceased to function in the late 1780s.
+In 1784–1790, Karl Theodor, Elector of Bavaria, issued a series of edicts banning secret societies, explicitly naming the Illuminati.
+Raids on Illuminati members' homes — most consequentially on the residence of councillor Xavier von Zwack in 1786 — produced a substantial documentary seizure: correspondence, ritual manuals, membership lists, and internal policy documents.
+The Bavarian government published a selection of these in 1787 as Einige Originalschriften des Illuminatenordens ("Some Original Writings of the Order of the Illuminati").
+This printed archive is the primary period source for both legitimate historical scholarship on the Order and for the subsequent two and a half centuries of conspiracy literature built on it.
+The Order itself effectively ceased to function by 1790.
+Weishaupt fled to Gotha, where Duke Ernst II — himself a former member — sheltered him until his death in 1830.

 What the theory claims